 NPS is a pension scheme that allows you to make regular contributions towards your retirement.
 Professional fund managers manage these investments, ensuring potential growth over time.

-At the age of 60, you can withdraw 60% of your corpus from the National Pension Scheme, while the remaining 40% must be used to purchase an annuity.
-This annuity ensures a steady income stream during retirement.
+At the age of 60, you can withdraw up to 60% of your corpus from the National Pension Scheme, while the remaining 40% must be used to purchase an annuity.
+This annuity ensures a steady income stream during your retirement.
 There are two ways to contribute to NPS, each offering distinct benefits.
 Let's explore the details of the different account options under the National Pension Scheme.

-People also read: best retirement plan
+People also read: best retirement plan.

 Your Age